obedvazquez056-ai/CS2450/journal.md

 Date: 10/08/2025
 This week we learned about the jobs and responsibilities software engineers have.
 We also went over pair programming and did an activity to practice.
 I found it very helpful and fast.
 It was nice having another persepective and someone to catched the small errors and give ideas.
 I also learned how to use flask so I can add images or have a user add images for his profile on our website.

+Date: 10/17/2025
+This week we learned about ethics and the problems programmers have to face when faced with an ethical problem.
+We looked a the Trolley problem which gave us a good idea/plan to look at ethical problems.
+To me it raised a question of who chooses what is valuable.
+On the surface 5 lives are more valuable than 1 life.
+But if its a person who is important to you then the values change.
+As programmer our code can have an impact on people and we have to decide what is morrally right and fair.
+I really enjoyed all the stories and examples the professor showed.